rsowell/cs-457-agile-iterations/docs/4-Iteration-1--Spec-and-Deliverables-92a2.md

 ## Iteration 1, Part 5: Improving Coverage

-**TASK 1.5**: Ensure test coverage exceed 50% across all files in the `app/` directory.
+**TASK 1.5**: Ensure test coverage exceeds 50% across all files in the `app/` directory.
-The started code should have come with around 20% test coverage.
+The starter code should have come with around 20% test coverage.
 Depending on how much code you'd added, you should be well on your way to dramatically improving test coverage.

 You can use `simplecov` locally to see your coverage.
 SimpleCov is already enabled in the project for RSpec and Cucumber tests, but you need to instruct SimpleCov to ignore the `lib/` folder, which contains library code that isn't your responsibility to cover.